 You should consider earning these additional certifications after at least one to two years of initial work experience.
 Some advanced certifications include: Certified Professional Coder (CPC), Certified Outpatient Coder (COC), Certified Risk Adjustment Coder (CRC), and Certified Inpatient Coder (CIC).

-Public health and effective healthcare administration are more important than ever and there is a high demand for talented, responsible medical records specialists.
+Public health and effective healthcare administration are important sectors, and there is a high demand for talented, responsible medical records specialists.
+Coding specialists can work in a variety of healthcare settings, including doctors’ offices, physician practices, surgery centers, and hospitals.

-Medical coders are essential workers that complete the important task of translating medical records into universal code for insurance billing.
+Medical coders are essential workers who complete the important task of translating medical records into a universal code for insurance billing.
 If you are interested in pursuing a valued and essential professional role, medical coding might be a rewarding path.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"